 Promoting the Rule of Law in Myanmar

-The U.S. Agency for International Development (USAID) aims to help strengthen the rule of law and implement justice-sector reforms in Myanmar.
-Tetra Tech is helping USAID to address key capacity and structural gaps that limit the effectiveness of selected justice system actors and inhibit inclusive participation in rule of law reform initiatives.
+The United States committed to supporting the Government of Myanmar to transition to democratic governance through implementing political reforms, fostering ethnic reconciliation, and strengthening the capacity of reform-minded individuals and institutions.
+USAID aims to help strengthen the rule of law and implement justice sector reforms in Myanmar.
+Tetra Tech is helping USAID address key capacity and structural gaps that limit the effectiveness of justice system actors and inhibit inclusive participation in rule of law reform initiatives.

-Core needs in the justice sector include low capacity for legal education, effective enforcement, and public access.
+Core needs in the justice sector include increased capacity for legal education, effective enforcement, and improved public access.
 Systemic and prolonged problems have undermined the justice system’s capacity.
 These include political control of the judiciary, corruption, a shortage of resources and limited access to sources of knowledge, oppression of an independent legal profession, and disregard for the protection of citizen rights as the basic tenet of the rule of law.
-A combination of these and other system failures during decades of autocratic role have severely eroded public confidence in the justice system.
+A combination of these and other system failures during decades of autocratic rule have severely eroded public confidence in the justice system.

 The Contract completed the first year of the pilot court activity, and the [Office of the Supreme Court of the Union (OSCU)] was delighted with the results achieved by the first three pilot courts.
 Because of this success, the OSCU has agreed to expand the pilot court activity into all 41 states and regions.
 Such is the strength of the Contractor’s [Tetra Tech’s] relationship with the OSCU.USAID/Burma, Contractor Performance Assessment Reports, January 2017